String Trunk Show

 There aren’t enough words to express the appreciation and respect I have for all the current and previous members who’ve poured their heart and soul into this guild.
 The best way to honor their hard work is not by doing things the same way they’ve always been done, it’s by doing the best we can to ensure there’s a future.

-Living near the coast, we’ve all seen how much Florida’s environment has changed over time.
+I’d like share an analogy that might be relatable because we live near the coast.
+We’ve all seen how much Florida’s environment has changed over time.
 One powerful example is the Florida Reef Tract, the only living barrier reef in the continental U.S. stretching over 350 miles from the Dry Tortugas in the Gulf of Mexico to the St. Lucie Inlet in Martin County.
 It was once a vibrant, thriving ecosystem that has struggled as ocean conditions have shifted.

 Coral isn’t disappearing because it lacks beauty or value.
 It’s struggled because it’s unable to adapt quickly enough to a changing environment.